Johnny-creation/AS-OCT-classification/README.md

 - **Training**: Focus on model optimization
 - **Prediction Generation**: Separate inference step for flexibility
 - **Ensemble Learning**: Unified framework supporting 12 different methods
+- **Attention Visualization**: GradCAM-based heatmap generation for model interpretability

+### 🔍 Model Interpretability
+Generate attention heatmaps to understand what regions of the image each model focuses on during classification, providing insights into model decision-making processes.

 ### 🏗️ Extensible Design
 All ensemble methods implement a common interface, making it easy to add new ensemble techniques or modify existing ones.